 Pliny the Elder, a Roman scientist and historian, writes, “The roots boiled in water ease cramped joints, gout too and similar violent pain.”
 By 800 CE, hashish (cannabis resin) is widely used in religious ceremonies throughout India, the Middle East and parts of Asia.

-Explorers Bring Cannabis to Canada, Used for Textiles and Rope
+Cannabis Introduced to North American Settlers, Used for Textiles and Rope

 European colonists transport the cannabis plant across the ocean to the Americas.
 In Europe and in Canada, hemp is grown for textiles and rope, and is an especially strong material for making sails; the seeds are used as food and oil.